AppFair/appfair.github.io/index.md

 You can classify and categorize your app for the App Fair catalog by adding any two of the following to the `topics` of your `/APP-ORG/App.git` fork's "About" settings.
 For more information, see [Adding topics to your repository](https://docs.github.com/en/github/administering-a-repository/managing-repository-settings/classifying-your-repository-with-topics#adding-topics-to-your-repository).

-These settings should also match the `LSApplicationCategoryType` property in your `Info.plist` file, with the following GitHub category: property mapping:
+These settings should also match the `LSApplicationCategoryType` property in your `Info.plist` file, with the following GitHub topic property mapping:

  - [`appfair-business`](https://github.com/topics/appfair-business): `public.app-category.business`
  - [`appfair-developer-tools`](https://github.com/topics/appfair-developer-tools): `public.app-category.developer-tools`